 Speed of Formation

-LegalZoom: LegalZoom doesn’t specifically explain their own turnaround time for processing and filing your paperwork with the state, but they do offer an estimated total turnaround time.
-Unlike most competitors, their turnarounds are based on which package you order, rather than which state you’re forming in.
-With their most expensive package, you could receive your finalized business formation documents in seven business days, but their cheaper packages take as long as 30 business days (six weeks).
+LegalZoom: Unlike most competitors, their turnarounds are based on which package you order, rather than which state you’re forming in.
+With their most expensive package, you could receive your finalized business formation documents in 7-10 business days, but their cheaper packages take as long as 30 business days (six weeks).

 Northwest: When you select your state from the dropdown menu of the application, an estimated turnaround time will display on the screen.
 Most states have expedited service available for an additional fee, so you’ll see two turnaround times on the order form.
 It’s worth noting that they only include their same-day processing feature in their most expensive package.